tatumio/doc/docs/rpc/evm-blockchains/eos-rpc-documentation/chain-api/get_raw_abi.md

 ### Request Parameters
 The `get_raw_abi` method has one parameter:

-* `account_name` in body - The unique EOSIO account name of the smart contract whose ABI is to be retrieved.
+* `accountName` in body - The unique EOSIO account name of the smart contract whose ABI is to be retrieved.

 ### Return Object
 The `get_raw_abi` method returns an object with the following parameters: